 Before we get to how to treat it, let’s talk about what causes it via a quick anatomy lesson.
 There are fibrous bands that run from the skin to your muscles; when they start to pull downward, the fat cells in between start to bulge up, creating a dimpled appearance.
 As the skin’s elasticity and collagen weakens, the fat can also start to protrude, adds Dr. Manish Shah, a board-certified plastic surgeon and anti-aging skin expert.
 Hence why cellulite often becomes more noticeable with age.
 Estrogen also plays a role (to our point about this being a largely female-centric issue), because the hormone creates fat.
 This is also why cellulite most often pops up in areas where we have more fat reserves, such as the hips, thighs, butt, and stomach.

 The thing is, though, there really is no magic cure or cream for cellulite and we’re not going to tell you otherwise.
 “Cellulite is a complex structural process that happens deep within the skin’s tissue, and it’s difficult to treat topically,” explains Dr. Shah.
-That being said, what cellulite creams and lotions can do is improve the look of your skin and at least somewhat minimize the appearance of cellulite, particularly if you use them regularly and religiously.
+That being said, what cellulite creams and lotions can do is improve the look of your skin and somewhat minimize the appearance of cellulite, particularly if you use them regularly and religiously.

 Best Overall: Sol de Janeiro Brazilian Bum Bum Cream

 There’s a good reason why people—Byrdie editors included—go ga-ga over this firming formula.
 Inspired by Brazilians’ confidence to rock those itty-bitty bikinis, this relies on traditional Brazilian ingredients.
 Most noteworthy is guaraná, an Amazonian plant whose fruit is packed with caffeine.
 And we mean packed— it contains five times the amount of caffeine in coffee.